arviz-devs/preliz/docs/examples/gallery/direct_elicitation_1D.md

 pz.quartile(pz.Gamma(), 2.6, 4.3, 6.6);
 ```

+In many aspects `quartile` works similarly to `maxent`, we can also fix parameters, either by partially initializing PreliZ distributions or by using `fixed_params`.
+For PyMC distributions it's better to use `fixed_params`.

+## From quartiles to distributions interactively

 Another function that allows to specify distribution in terms of quartiles is `quartile_int`.
 This is like `quartile`,
 but it is interactive and we can pass a list of distribution families.
 The function will return the closest 1D
 distribution to that input.

 ```{jupyter-execute}
 %matplotlib widget
 pz.QuartileInt(1, 2, 3, ["StudentT", "TruncatedNormal", "BetaScaled"]);
 ```